1. About trimethoprim

 Most serious side effects are rare and happen in less than 1 in 1,000 people.

-Call a doctor or contact 111 straight away if you have:
+Call a doctor or call 111 straight away if you have:

 - diarrhoea (possibly with stomach cramps) that contains blood or mucus, or severe diarrhoea that lasts longer than 4 days

 - bruising or bleeding you cannot explain (including nosebleeds), a sore throat, mouth ulcers, a high temperature, or you feel tired or generally unwell – these can be signs of a problem with your blood

 - you have headaches, a high temperature, a stiff neck, tiredness, feel ill, and your eyes become very sensitive to bright light – these can be signs of meningitis which is a very rare side effect of trimethoprim

 Serious allergic reaction

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to trimethoprim.